 The number one surefire way of staying safe on the internet is to have hard to guess passwords for all of your various social accounts.
 An intricate password consisting of multiple combinations of special character, numbers and alphabets should be enough to survive any brute force attack.
 If you are not sure how to create an unbreakable password, then simply use long phrases, special characters, and different passwords for each account.

-Remembering complex passwords for different accounts can be difficult, but there are multiple tools that can help you generate the complex random password and seamlessly integrate and save them for your convince.
-Applications like LastPass help you do exactly this and instead of remembering multiple passwords, you will only need to remember one and the rest is taken care of by the application.
+Remembering complex passwords for different accounts can be difficult, but there are multiple tools that can help you generate a complex random password and seamlessly integrate and save them for your convince.
+Applications like LastPass help you do exactly this and instead of remembering multiple passwords, you will only need to remember one, and the rest is taken care of by the application.

 2. Manage application permissions

 Our mobile devices are an integral part of our lives; it would not be outrageous to say that we cannot live without them.
 Just as we cannot survive without our cell phones, our phones cannot survive without apps.
 Instant messaging, photography, and maps are some of the applications that we heavily rely on and coincidently they share our most sensitive and vulnerable data.